-- 67. Invoices will be issued in accordance with Attachment A Payment timing and enforcement. - 68.
+- 67. Invoices will be issued in accordance with Attachment A Payment timing and enforcement - 68.
 Invoices become due for payment immediately upon issue. - 69.
-Where invoices remain unpaid beyond the payment terms set out in this policy, the council may invoke normal debt collection practices to recover outstanding debt including the actual costs associated with the debt collection.
-Attachment A details further action available to council if debt remains unpaid.
+Where invoices remain unpaid beyond the payment terms set out in this policy, the council will invoke normal debt collection practices to recover outstanding debt.
+Attachment A details further action available to Council if debt remains unpaid.